yassine-rd/movie-sentiment-analysis/README.md

 You can also run the app on Streamlit Sharing by clicking on the button below:

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://movie-sentiment.streamlit.app/)

+## 📄 Report

+The project report is available [here](report.pdf).
+It provides a detailed explanation of the methodologies used, results obtained, and conclusions drawn from the study.

 ## 💬 Contact